Carlos Grätzer

 Carlos Grätzer is an Argentine composer born in Buenos Aires, Argentina, in 1956.

+Life and career

 He was given his musical training by his father, Guillermo Graetzer (a student of Paul Hindemith).

 He has divided his artistic work between music and cinema, making animated films, which became awarded films.

-In 1984, he was given a scholarship by the French government, come to Paris and settle down.
+In 1984, he was given a scholarship by the French government, went to Paris and settled down.
 He has taken trainings courses at CNSMD of Paris, Darmstadt, IRCAM, Wellesley College (USA)…